dockrbyter/GameServer/Docker/Linux/Valheim/Readme.md

 # Valheim Dedicated Server
 ### Not my image!
-We using here the image from https://github.com/lloesche That's great work and theres no need to write our own image! :D (There is already a really good guide, check out his Docker Hub page ;)
+We're using here the image from https://github.com/lloesche That's great work and theres no need to write our own image! :D (There is already a really good guide, check out his Docker Hub page ;)